-By the way, we have open days on 5 and 6 of October.
+By the way, we have an open day on 27 of November.

 Quiz the experts